Switzerland and Russia go back a long way

 5. President Medvedev in Switzerland: the first official visit

-The state visit of former Russian President Dmitry Medvedev in 2009 was the first official visit from Russia to Switzerland.
+The state visit of former Russian President Dmitry Medvedev in 2009 was the first official visit from Russia to Switzerlandexternal link.
 No Russian czar, secretary general, or president had ever honoured Switzerland with a state visit.
 Medvedev wanted to discuss and promote the idea of international cooperation in the field of European security with the Swiss government.
 “Our idea is to create a universal platform where everyone is included,” he said.

 ‘Revolutionary’ Swiss exhibitions

-• Bern’s Museum of Fine Arts, with the support of Zentrum Paul Klee, is hosting an exhibition entitled “Revolution is dead!
+• Bern’s Museum of Fine Artsexternal link, with the support of Zentrum Paul Kleeexternal link, is hosting an exhibition entitled “Revolution is dead!
 Long live the revolution”, which treats revolution as an aesthetic phenomenon.

-• At the Swiss National Museum in Zurich, the exhibition “1917: Revolution, Russia and Switzerland” focuses on the two countries’ joint history of complex interdependence in the era of Russian revolutions.
+• At the Swiss National Museumexternal link in Zurich, the exhibition “1917: Revolution, Russia and Switzerland” focuses on the two countries’ joint history of complex interdependence in the era of Russian revolutions.

 Translated from German by Susan Misicka